ronin-rb/ronin-payloads/README.md

   * URL
 * Supports adding additional encoders to payloads for further obfuscation.
 * Integrates with the [Ronin Post-Exploitation][ronin-post_ex] library.
+* Provides a simple CLI for building, encoding, launching, and generating new payloads.
 * Has 86% documentation coverage.
 * Has 97% test coverage.